The Body in Theory

 About the Author(s)

-Becky McLaughlin is an associate professor of English at the University of South Alabama, where she teaches critical theory, film, and gender studies.
-She has published essays on topics such as fetishism, feminine jouissance, sexual fantasy, epistemological trauma, auto-ethnography, the voice, and rock music, to name a few.
+Becky R. McLaughlin is a professor of English at the University of South Alabama, where she teaches critical theory, film, and gender studies.
+She has published essays on topics such as fetishism, feminine jouissance, sexual fantasy, epistemological trauma, auto-ethnography, the voice, and rock music.
+Her current research is on gender, madness, and film.

 Eric Daffron is a professor of literature at Ramapo College of New Jersey, where he teaches gothic literature and literary theory, among other subjects.
-A specialist in early British gothic literature and Michel Foucault, he has published on male homosociality, gothic literature, literary theory, and other topics.
+He has published on male homosociality, gothic literature, and other topics.
+His current research is devoted to Roland Barthes and Michel Foucault and to questions regarding the body and sexuality.

 Edited by Becky R. McLaughlin and Eric Daffron